smouzakitis83/Cyclistic-bike-share-analysis/README.md

 The company has significant amounts of data on its geotracked bicycles that are locked into a network of 692 stations across Chicago.

+Insights and recommendations are provided on the following key areas:

+* **Activity Trends Analysis:** Evaluation of historical activity patterns, highlighting the average of activity within the hours of the day, days of the week and months of the year.

 ![image alt](https://github.com/smouzakitis83/Cyclistic-bike-share-analysis/blob/main/Screenshot%202025-10-25%20082913.png?raw=true)